-The common questions we encounter in our daily practice are about infections and body immunity.
+The common questions we encounter in our daily practice are about infections and how to increase immunity.
 In this blog, we have tried to answer all your queries regarding immunity and infections and how Ayurveda can help in building immunity.

 The immune system is the body’s defense against infections.
 The immune system protects body from outside invaders, such as bacteria, viruses, fungi, and toxins.

 So now, the question is that what is the role of immunity in fighting against diseases?
 For this we need to know what our immune system is and how it works?

 There are two main parts of the immune system:

 - The innate immune system (the one we are born with).

 - The adaptive immune system (the one we develop when body is exposed to organisms).

 Immune system plays a vital role in protecting against infectious agents.
 For all infectious diseases, the number of individuals exposed to infection is much higher than those actually presenting with a disease.